top1944/duckuments/docs/atoms_20_setup_and_demo/30_demos/25_saviors.md

 This launches the obstacle avoidance node, wait again until it's properly started up.

 Step 3: Press the X button on the joystick to generate an anti-instagram transformation.
-Repeat if needed until confirmation message is shown in the `obst_avoid` window.
+Repeat if needed until confirmation message is shown in the `obst_avoid` window (Confirmation message: "!!!!!!!!!!!!!!!!!!!!TRAFO WAS COMPUTED SO WE ARE READY TO GO!!!!!!!!!!!!" in YELLOW letters).

 Step 4: To visualise output of the nodes run the following commands on your notebook: